Where do we meet after arriving at Kathmandu airport?

 Can you tell about your guides?

 Our guides are well trained and experienced to lead Trekking & Peak climbing expeditions.
-They are native to Nepal, have first hand experience of the Himalayas and have grown up in these areas.
+They are native to Nepal, have first-hand experience of the Himalayas and have grown up in these areas.
 Our guides are accredited by The Trekking Association of Nepal (TAAN) have first aid training, including medical evacuation procedures.

 What is Teahouse Trekking?

-“Teahouse” (local hotels and guest house) in the trekking regions where food and accommodation is provided in the local villages.
+“Teahouse” (local hotels and guest house) in the trekking regions where food and accommodation are provided in the local villages.
 Our guide arranges your accommodation and food along the trails and we always try to provide the best possible rooms available.
 The food on offer in the Teahouses consists of typical Nepali dishes, potato, rice and noodle dishes, as well as soup and seasonal vegetables.
-Cereals, bread and egg are available for breakfast.
-There are also snacks can be purchased, such as biscuits, chocolate and soft drinks and in some areas you will find fresh fruit in season.
+Cereals, bread, and egg are available for breakfast.
+There are also snacks can be purchased, such as biscuits, chocolate, and soft drinks and in some areas, you will find fresh fruit in season.
 Teahouse treks are the most popular mode of trekking in Nepal as hotel accommodation available in the Everest Region, Langtang area, Manaslu circuit, Upper Mustang, Around Kathmandu and the entire Annapurna area.
 In these regions, you can travel with minimum equipment and rely on 'teahouses' for food and accommodation.

 Can we camp during our Trek?

 Camping, whilst trekking can bring you closer to nature and the great outdoors.
-You carry only a small backpack (camera, water bottle and a jacket), the rest of your supplies and equipment is carried by your porters.
+You carry only a small backpack (camera, water bottle, and a jacket), the rest of your supplies and equipment is carried by your porters.
 The Sherpas set up camps, cook your food and serve meals.
 We arrange all necessary equipment such as tents, cooking equipment, guide, porters, kitchen staff and food.

 Can I drink the water?